Overview

 personal potential.

-certificate will allow school social workers to serve as a
+allow school social workers to serve as a resource to teachers

 CCE proudly offers the post-master’s Pupil Personnel

-Services Credential (PPSC) in School Social Work (SSW), in
+Services Credential (PPSC) in SSW, in partnership with the

-partnership with the College of Health and Human Services at
+College of Health and Human Services at Sacramento State.

 Benefits